tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   {'title': 'Trading Log', '03-18-2019': -224, '03-19-2019': 352, '03-20-2019': 252, '03-21-2019': 354, '03-22-2019': -544, '03-23-2019': -650, '03-24-2019': 56, '03-25-2019': 123, '03-26-2019': -43, '03-27-2019': 254, '03-28-2019': 325, '03-29-2019': -123, '03-30-2019': 47, '03-31-2019': 321, '04-01-2019': 123, '04-02-2019': 133, '04-03-2019': -151, '04-04-2019': 613, '04-05-2019': 232, '04-06-2019': -311, '04-07-2019': 413}
   ```

-* Modifying an existing key-value pair within a dictionary is as easy as specifying a new value for that particular key.
+* To modify an existing key-value pair within a dictionary, specify a new value for that particular key.

   ```python
   # Modify a key value